 Rubery, J. and Távora, I. (2021)‘The COVID-19 crisis and gender equality: risks and opportunities’ in Vanhercke B., Spasova S. and Fronteddu B. (eds.)
 Social policy in the European Union: state of play 2020.
 Facing the pandemic, Brussels, European Trade Union Institute (ETUI) and European Social Observatory (OSE).

 Unsafe and unsupported: pregnant workers in the pandemic.

 Pregnant women were identified as a vulnerable group early in the pandemic, however, measures to protect and support this group of women at work were slow to materialise and inadequate.
 This includes health and safety protection, the operation of the furlough scheme and support for the self-employed, and protection against discrimination in the economic downturn

 Ros Bragg is Director of Maternity Action, the UK charity campaigning to promote, protect and strengthen maternity rights in the areas of employment, social security and healthcare.
 Ros has led the organisation since its inception in 2008, pursuing campaigns to challenge maternity discrimination in the workplace, to end charging vulnerable migrants for NHS maternity care and to reduce maternal health inequalities.
 She has worked in the voluntary sector and civil service in the UK and Australia.

 Work after Lockdown: will the future of work be fair, inclusive and flexible?

-Zoe Young, Director of Half the Sky and Co-investigator, Work After Lockdown.
+Zoe Young, Director of Half the Sky and Co-investigator, Work After Lockdown, culminating in the report Working from home under COVID-19 lockdown: Transitions and tensions.
 Zoe combines academic work with consultancy and advises large, complex organisations on inclusive and flexible work design.